Queen High

 The film stars Charlie Ruggles, Frank Morgan, and Ginger Rogers in one of her earliest film appearances.
-Making her first film appearance in an uncredited bit part is famed tap dancer Eleanor Powell, whose career in musicals would not take off for another five years.
+Making her first film appearance in an uncredited bit part is tap dancer Eleanor Powell, whose career in musicals would not take off for another five years.
 Powell was appearing on Broadway in a show entitled Follow Thru at the time, and a segment of the show was filmed for the movie.
 Both Rogers and Powell were still in their teens.
+Principal photography took place in Astoria Studios in Queens.

+Plot

+A rivalry between two businessmen results in a game of poker.
+Whoever loses the game becomes the winner's servant for a year.